nmarquesin/Udacity_React_Redux/CONTRIBUTING.md

 ## How to contribute

 The files in this repository are part of the projects required by Udacity's course on React.
-Therefore, I'll most likely will not accept pull requests.
+Therefore, I'll most likely not accept pull requests.